koushikchakrabarty2012/employee-api/README.md

   -Another operation is GetAllManagers which returns all managers from system which has certain employee set .

 Step2:Swagger 2.0 OpenApi Specification added on top of it .

+    Swagger documentation is generated from the code annotations inside the source using go-swagger.

+    Go swagger installed with the following command:

+    go get -u github.com/go-swagger/go-swagger/cmd/swagger

+    Generate the documentation using the command:

+    swagger generate spec -o ./swagger.yaml --scan-models

+    After running the application:

+    go run main.go